Are you caught up in the excitement around Pour Over coffee?

 There’s a lot of exciting stuff going down.

 And there are some damn good reasons people are excited.

 Pour Over coffee tastes superb when you know what you are doing.
-Broadly speaking, the taste is smooth, clean and bright.
-The method uses filters that produce coffee that has high flavor clarity and low body.
+The taste is smooth, clean and bright.
+The method uses filters that produce coffee that has high flavor clarity and low body (more on that later).

 They are super easy to clean – throw the filter in the bin and you’re done – and you can get started for only $20.
 What are you waiting for?

 The Kalita is a newer Pour Over design that comes from… where else?
 Japan.
 This one’s kicked up a storm in the last few years and there’s very good reason why so many coffee enthusiasts are saying that this is simply the best thing out there.

 The Kalita has a flat bottomed design similar to the Bee House which is more consistent than the cone shape of something more capricious like the V60.